-Wilmington is overflowing with outdoor activities for the whole family to enjoy.
-Spend time reconnecting with nature and finding wellness with one of Wilmington’s many outdoor attractions and activities.
+Wilmington is brimming with outdoor activities for the whole family to enjoy.
+Find renewal in more than a dozen parks and trails in Wilmington, plus two neighboring state parks.
+Spend time reconnecting with nature and finding wellness in this refreshing coastal destination.

 Flora, Fauna and Beyond

-At Stanley Rehder Carnivorous Plant Garden, stroll down the walking trail to the wooden observation decks.
-You’ll see a collection of native carnivorous plants including Pitcher plants and the rare Venus flytrap, which only grows natively in the Wilmington area.
+At the Stanley Rehder Carnivorous Plant Garden, take the walking trail to the wooden observation decks.
+You’ll spot plenty of native carnivorous plants, including Pitcher plants and the rare Venus flytrap, which only grows natively in the Wilmington area.

-Stroll down the scenic Riverwalk past restaurants and cafes, boutique shops and art galleries to Riverfront Park, where you’ll find a family-friendly, 6.63-acre, award-winning waterfront park.
-It contains a large plaza and green space, playground, seasonal water feature and gardens.
-Plus, the state-of-the-art Live Oak Bank Pavilion at Riverfront Park hosts Live Nation-produced concerts throughout the year, all of which can be enjoyed alongside views of the Cape Fear River and the Battleship NORTH CAROLINA.
+Stroll down the scenic Riverwalk past restaurants, cafes, boutique shops and art galleries to Riverfront Park.
+This family-friendly, award-winning waterfront park contains an ample green space, a playground, seasonal water features and gardens.
+Plus, the state-of-the-art Live Oak Bank Pavilion at Riverfront Park hosts year-round Live Nation-produced concerts to enjoy alongside views of the Cape Fear River and the Battleship NORTH CAROLINA.

-Get your body moving and feel the salty breeze as you pedal your way along the River to Sea Bikeway, an 11-mile on- and off-road trail taking cyclists from downtown Wilmington to nearby Johnnie Mercers Pier.
-Or, take a ride on the Gary Shell Cross City Trail, a 15-mile off-road, multi-use trail that provides bikers and pedestrians access to numerous recreational, cultural and educational destinations in Wilmington.
+Get your body moving and feel the salty breeze as you pedal along the River to Sea Bikeway, an 11-mile on- and off-road trail taking cyclists from downtown Wilmington to nearby Johnnie Mercers Pier.
+Take a ride on the Gary Shell Cross City Trail, a 15-mile off-road, multi-use trail that provides bikers and pedestrians access to numerous recreational, cultural and educational spots.
 Bikes can be rented from Bike Cycles Shop.

-Thrill-seeking cyclists will want to check out Blue Clay Bike Park, an 8-mile off-road trail system for mountain bikers as well as hikers and runners.
-The county’s most extensive bike trail, it provides an exciting option for experienced cyclists but is suitable for all levels.
+Thrill-seeking cyclists will want to check out Blue Clay Bike Park, an eight-mile off-road trail system for mountain bikers, hikers and runners.
+As the county’s most extensive bike trail, it generates an adrenaline rush for experienced and casual cyclists alike.

 Activities on the Water

-Take to the water for a view of the Riverwalk with Cape Fear Riverboats.
-Their sightseeing cruises travel down the riverfront, while their nature tours travel up the cypress-lined Northeast Cape Fear River as you learn about local plant and wildlife.
-Wilmington Water Tours offers historic eco-tours and narrated journeys along the river, like the Eagle Island Cruise featuring views of unspoiled nature and a variety of wildlife.
+Embark on a new seasonal eco-tour led by a local wildlife expert with Wilmington Outdoor Adventures.
+The Shark Tooth Hunting Eco Tour offers a chance to explore an uninhabited island and search for coveted shark teeth, artifacts, whale bones and other fossils.
+Take to the water and soak up sights of the Riverwalk and beyond with Cape Fear River Boats.
+Their sightseeing cruises travel down the riverfront, while their nature tours follow the cypress-lined Northeast Cape Fear River as you learn about local wildlife.
+With Wilmington Water Tours, embark on historic eco-tours and narrated journeys along the river, like the Eagle Island Cruise which provides views of unspoiled nature and varied wildlife.

 Seasoned and aspiring anglers will find numerous ways to drop a line in Wilmington.
-Feel Good Fishing Charters & Adventures offers four-, six- and eight-hour charters that can be customized to include inshore, nearshore, deep-sea and fly fishing for up to eight guests.
+Feel Good Fishing Charters & Adventures offers charters that can be customized to include inshore, nearshore, deep-sea and fly fishing for up to six guests.
 Interested in more than just fishing?
-The outfitter offers adventures including Family Explorer Day (a great option for families that can include birdwatching, fishing, nature tours and clam digging, plus teaching kids the basics of fishing), Sunset/Scenic Cruise (perfect for families or couples), Seafood Smorgasbord (host your own fish fry using freshly caught North Carolina clams and shrimp) and Birdwatching/Nature Tours (learn about the history of birds in the area from Captain Andre, a lifelong amateur ornithologist who has a passion for birdwatching).
+The outfitter offers adventures like Family Explorer Day, which teaches kids the basics of fishing, clamming or crabbing.
+The Sunset/Scenic Cruise is a perfect evening date night activity for couples.
+Test your wild side with Mahanaim Adventures’ team-building challenges, personalized kayaking experiences and overnight kayak camping.
+Visitors can choose from a variety of themed and wildlife-specific outdoor adventures.

-Wilmington is an ideal destination for nature lovers and wellness enthusiasts thanks to its many parks, gardens, trails, outdoor attractions and waterways.
-Come enjoy Wilmington’s natural beauty with a trip to the North Carolina coast today.
+Wilmington is an ideal destination for nature lovers and wellness enthusiasts thanks to its many outdoor attractions and waterways.
+Experience Wilmington’s natural beauty with an escape to the best of the Carolina coast.